dfinity/wg-identity-authentication/topics/consent-msg.md

 The wallet should send the `icrc21_consent_message` call using the same identity as it would for the actual canister call for which the consent message was issued.

 Any canister implementing the `icrc21_consent_message` interface must require authentication for this call.
-In addition, the canister must ensure that if the actual call is made with a different identity that either:
+In addition, the canister must ensure that if the actual call is made with a different identity then either:
 * the call fails with an error and without side effects
 * the call succeeds and the previously issued consent message (for a different identity) still accurately describes the outcome of the call